(Updated April 5, 2021)

 These mouthguards come in many different sizes and materials.
 These mouthguards often come with multiple layers of material with different hardness and density, typically a combination of:

 - a softer inner layer,

 - a hard outer layer for optimal protection.

 You can put these mouthguards in boiling water to soften them, then put them in your mouth and “shape” them with your fingers for a semi-custom fit.
-These mouthguards can offer favorable protection for your teeth and impact concussion due to their superior fit and technology of materials used.
+These mouthguards can offer favourable protection for your teeth and impact concussion due to their superior fit and the technology of materials used.